d4wae89d498/rir/readme.md

 ## Implementation details

-Librairies are written in C99, while the CLI and tests are written in C23.
+Libraries are written in C99, while the CLI and tests are written in C23.
-The code do only use libc and [STC](https://github.com/stclib/STC), without POSIX or any other target-specific features.
-This design choice is to ensure that run-time extensions could easily interact with compiler internal using the well-known C-ABIs.
+The code uses only libc and [STC](https://github.com/stclib/STC), without POSIX or any other target-specific features.
+This implementation choice ensures that run-time extensions can easily interact with compiler internals using the well-known C ABI.

 ## Roadmap